 The masticatory muscles of the patient were electronically deprogrammed and the rest position was recorded with a computerized kinesiograph.

 This record has been difficult to achieve.
 The patient was limited and in great pain.
 A very low DIO was made, leaving an interocclusal free space of one mm which would normally be too little.

-The patient without pain, decided to continue with the DIO and not perform the phase 2 to eliminate de DIO, with a tridimensional orthodontics.
 She decided only to restore the teeth that were worn.
 Restorations made by Dr. Luis Daniel Yavich Mattos.

 When I was 39 years old I was diagnosed by my rheumatologist with arthritis.

 All major joints of my left side were suddenly and without warning, very swollen, such as knee and elbow, preventing me from performing my simplier movements such as standing and stretching my arm.

 I had swelling, redness and intense pain.
 Then I started to feel pain in the TMJ.
 I ended up in the clinic of an orthodontist and facial orthopedist who told me that I had ‘bruxism’ and that I needed to use a device to place the tongue in the right position.

 I wore the appliance for a month or two, my TMJ locked, I could not open my mouth and I felt an absurd pain in my entire head, I no longer knew what hurted more, if it were the joints of the body or my head and mouth.

 My rheumatologist, apprehensive that I could have arthritis also in the TMJ immediately referred me to Dr. Lidia Yavich, who received me in the office and managed to relieve my pain completely .

 I HAVE TO STRESS THAT, THERE WAS NO MEDICATION THAT COULD CEASE THE PAIN that I felt in the TMJ and in the cervical spine, NOTHING!